The Impact on the Environment

 The Impact on Animals

 Wildlife and livestock can ingest baling twine and become seriously ill or die.
 Twine poses an especially deadly strangling hazard to birds.
-Researchers have reported that baling twine is resposible for entangling and killing around ten percent of osprey chicks annually in some states.
+Researchers have reported that baling twine is responsible for entangling and killing around ten percent of osprey chicks annually in some states.

 Osprey photos: © Idaho Department of Fish and Game